2019–20 Lowland Football League: League Cup

 A 16-team straight knock-out tournament was scheduled to take place over four weekends at the end of the league season.
 Following the suspension of all Scottish football until the end of April due to the COVID-19 pandemic in Scotland, the League Cup was cancelled.

 Lowland League play-off

 A play-off match was scheduled to take place between the winners of the 2019–20 East of Scotland Football League and the 2019–20 South of Scotland Football League, subject to both clubs meeting the required licensing criteria for promotion.
 This was cancelled following the South of Scotland Football League declaring their season null and void.
-As a result, Bo'ness United were promoted subject to SFA approval.
+As a result, East of Scotland Football League winners Bo'ness United were promoted subject to SFA approval.